cburdine/materials-ml-workshop/MaterialsML/python/loops.md

     # code to be executed for each item in the sequence
 ```

-The execution of `for` loops is similar to `while` loops:
+The execution of `for` loops is similar to `while` loops.
 Here's a breakdown of how a for loop works:

 * The loop starts by initializing a variable (`item` in the above example) that will take on the value of each item in the sequence one by one.